Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 How Does API Discovery Impact API Security?

-API discovery is a fundamental component of safeguarding APIs, offering critical security advantages by systematically identifying and cataloging all APIs within an organization’s ecosystem.
-Comprehensive discovery enhances visibility by providing a detailed overview of all APIs, including undocumented or unmanaged "shadow APIs."
+API discovery is a basic security aspect of protecting APIs, and it provides critical security benefits by systematically identifying and documenting all APIs within an organization's ecosystem.
+Comprehensive discovery increases visibility by giving a comprehensive view of all APIs, including undocumented or unmanaged shadow APIs.

-It also mitigates threats that 'shadow' and 'zombie' APIs pose, which are undocumented or deprecated but still operational, reducing potential attack vectors.
-Finally, API discovery facilitates the implementation of robust access control measures, ensuring secure authentication and authorization tailored to the current API landscape, thereby minimizing the risk of unauthorized data access.
+API discovery ensures proper compliance is maintained, such as GDPR, HIPAA, or PCI DSS, by keeping the correct API inventory secure.
+It also reduces threats from 'shadow' and 'zombie' APIs, which remain undocumented or deprecated but operational, thereby reducing attack vectors.
+Finally, API discovery strengthens access control measures, ensuring authentication and authorization suit the current API landscape and minimize unauthorized data access.

 How does Akto help with API Discovery?